 Looking at universities online and visiting them in person is night and day, so we recommend you take a trip this summer to the top universities in Louisiana!

 Louisiana State University - Baton Rouge

-Alumni at LSU have gone on to the big leagues, including Shaquille O'Neal, Lolo Jones, Joanne Woodward and James Carville to name a few.
+Alumni at LSU have gone on to the big leagues, including Shaquille O'Neal, Lolo Jones, Joanne Woodward, and James Carville to name a few.
 While LSU sports and famous names might bring you onto campus, you'll be dazzled by the academic opportunities before you.
 LSU offers roughly 194 undergrad and graduate degrees to choose from, one of the top 100 largest libraries in the country, as well as the Rural Life Museum which was named one of the world's Top 10 Outdoor Museums by the renowned British Museum.
-The antique architecture, from the campus' establishment in 1860, continue to serve the school well (pictured right is the Old Law Building).
+The antique architecture, from the campus' establishment in 1860, continues to serve the school well.

 Centenary College of Louisiana - Shreveport